Victims of Nashville school shooting honored in somber vigil

 Police have said a 28-year-old former student drove up to the school Monday morning, shot out the glass doors, entered and began firing indiscriminately.

-The dead were identified as as students Evelyn Dieckhaus, Hallie Scruggs and William Kinney, all 9 years old; Katherine Koonce, 60, the head of the school; substitute teacher Cynthia Peak, 61; and custodian Mike Hill, also 61.
+The dead were identified as as students Evelyn Dieckhaus, Hallie Scruggs and William Kinney, all 9 years old; Katherine Koonce, 60, the head of the school; substitute teacher Cynthia Peak, 61; and Hill.

 Authorities have not yet determined the shooter’s motive but say the assailant did not target specific victims.

-Another performer featured at the vigil, musician Margo Price, has been particularly vocal about Tennessee Gov. Bill Lee’s position on state gun laws.
-In response to the shooting, Price tweeted: “Our children are dying and being shot in school, but you’re more worried about drag queens than smart gun laws?
+Price, who has been particularly vocal about Tennessee Gov. Bill Lee’s position on state gun laws, tweeted after the shooting: “Our children are dying and being shot in school, but you’re more worried about drag queens than smart gun laws?
 You have blood on your hands.”
+Crow and Secor also called for stricter gun laws in tweets posted after the shooting.

+But there was no talk of gun control at the vigil, as people steered clear of the political divide between blue-leaning Nashville and ruby red Tennessee.
+Republicans and Democratic lawmakers stood together in asking for remembrance of the six who died.

 “Maria woke up this morning without one of her best friends,” Lee said in a video statement, adding that his wife once taught with Peak and Koonce.
 The women, he said, “have been family friends for decades.”

-“Our hearts are just broken with the pain and sorrow of knowing that parents in our community had to identify the bodies of their children today who were murdered yesterday in classrooms with assault rifles — thinking about what that must have been like as a parent of a 9-year- old,” said Ketch Secor, another musician who was attending Wednesday’s vigil.

-Cooper and Democratic Rep. Harold Love Jr. have also called for stronger gun-control measures.
-The Republican-led Statehouse has largely rebuffed such calls.
+Earlier Wednesday, Pope Francis sent condolences to Nashville and offered prayers to those affected.

-Pastor George Grant, a leader with the Nashville Presbytery, steered clear of the political debate.
+George Grant, a pastor and leader with the Nashville Presbytery, also avoided any mention of politics.

 “As pundits and politicians try to make sense out of the senseless, we’re not really asking why.
-We know why — we live in a broken, fallen world,” Grant said.
+We know why — we live in a broken, fallen world,” Grant said Wednesday morning.
 The church linked to the school is a member of the presbytery, which includes congregations in middle Tennessee and southwestern Kentucky.

 “We emptied into the hallway, stricken, eyes clouded with unbelief, horror and grief. … Our worst fears were realized,” Grant wrote.